raspberrypilearning/silly-eyes/en/step_4.md

 --- /task ---

 --- task ---
-Drag the eye into position on the Stage and change its size tofit your character.15px
+Drag the eye into position on the Stage and change its size to fit your character.

 --- /task ---